jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1c-circulating.md

 {{< s v="22" >}} 4.
 The finished products that are still with the merchant or manufacturer but not yet disposed of, or distributed to the proper consumers.
 - Examples are the finished work in the shops of the smith, cabinet-maker, goldsmith, jeweller, china-merchant, etc.

-Therefore, the circulating capital consists of=
+Therefore, the circulating capital consists of:
 - the food, materials, and finished work that are with their respective dealers, and
 - the money for circulating and distributing them to consumers.

-23 Of these four parts, the food, materials, and finished work, are regularly withdrawn and placed either=
+{{< s v="23" >}} Of these 4 parts, the food, materials, and finished work, are regularly withdrawn and placed either:
 - in the fixed capital, or
 - in the stock reserved for immediate consumption.

-24 Every fixed capital is originally derived, and requires continual support, from a circulating capital.
+{{< s v="24" >}} Every fixed capital is originally derived, and requires continual support, from a circulating capital.

 All useful machines and instruments of trade are originally derived from a circulating capital.
-The circulating capital furnishes=
+The circulating capital furnishes:
 - the materials which the fixed capital are made from, and
 - the maintenance of the workers who make them.

 Fixed capital needs circulating capital to keep them in constant repair.

-25 Fixed capital can only yield a revenue through a circulating capital.
+{{< s v="25" >}} Fixed capital can only yield a revenue through a circulating capital.

 The most useful machines and tools will produce nothing without the circulating capital which provides raw materials and the maintenance of the workers who use them.

 Land, however improved, will yield no revenue without a circulating capital to maintain the labourers who work on them.

-26 The sole purpose of fixed and circulating capitals is to maintain and increase the stock for immediate consumption.
+{{< s v="26" >}} The sole purpose of fixed and circulating capitals is to maintain and increase the stock for immediate consumption.

 This stock feeds, clothes, and lodges the people.
 Their wealth depends on the stock reserved for immediate consumption from those two capitals.

-27 Circulating capitals need to be resupplied constantly because so much of it is continually being withdrawn=
+{{< s v="27" >}} Circulating capitals need to be resupplied constantly because so much of it is continually being withdrawn=
 - to be placed in the fixed capital, or
 - to be used for immediate consumption.